- Search The Registry

 *On this date in 1772, Somerset v Stewart was ruled.
 This was a British judgment of the Court of King's Bench on labor law and human rights.

-After he was recaptured in November, Stewart had him imprisoned on the ship Ann and Mary (under Captain John Knowles), bound for the British colony of Jamaica.
+After he was recaptured in November, Stewart imprisoned him on the ship Ann and Mary (under Captain John Knowles), bound for the British colony of Jamaica.
 He directed that Somerset be sold to a plantation for labor.
-Somerset's three godparents from his baptism as a Christian in England, John Marlow, Thomas Walkin and Elizabeth Cade, made an application on December 3 before the Court of King's Bench for a writ of habeas corpus.
-Captain Knowles on December 9 produced Somerset before the Court of King's Bench, which had to determine whether his imprisonment was lawful.
+Somerset's three godparents from his baptism as a Christian in England, John Marlow, Thomas Walkin, and Elizabeth Cade, made an application on December 3 before the Court of King's Bench for a writ of habeas corpus.
+Captain Knowles, on December 9, produced Somerset before the Court of King's Bench, which had to determine whether his imprisonment was lawful.

-Slavery had never been authorized by statute in England and Wales, and Lord Mansfield's decision found it also unsupported in common law.
-Lord Mansfield narrowly limited his judgment to the issue of whether a person, regardless of being a slave, could be removed from England against his will, and said he could not.
-The decision was that property rights in chattel slaves were unsupported by common law.
-Some historians believe the case contributed to increasing colonial support for separatism in the Thirteen Colonies of British North America, by parties on both sides of the slavery question who wanted to establish independent government and law.
+Slavery had never been authorized by statute in England and Wales, and Lord Mansfield's decision found it also unsupported in the common law.
+Lord Mansfield narrowly limited his judgment to the issue of whether a person, regardless of being a slave, could be removed from England against his will and said he could not.
+The decision was that the property rights of chattel slaves were unsupported by common law.
+Some historians believe the case contributed to increasing colonial support for separatism in the Thirteen Colonies of British North America by parties on both sides of the slavery question who wanted to establish independent government and law.
 The southern colonies wanted to protect slavery and expanded their territory dramatically in the decades after independence was won.